-My research group tackles the most challenging aspects of galactic evolution by dissecting the Milky Way in light of large data sets.
-My work draws heavily on a combination of theoretical modeling, statistical inferences, and machine learning which leads to innovative angles that shed light on the most fundamental questions of star formation, galactic evolution, interstellar medium, and cosmology.
+My research group tackles the most challenging aspects of astrophysics in light of large data sets.
+My work draws heavily on a combination of theoretical modeling, statistical inferences, and machine learning.
+I use these tools to provide new innovative angles and shed light on the most fundamental questions of star formation, galactic evolution, the formation of black holes, and cosmology.

 I primarily work on the Milky Way, capitalizing on a wide range of on-going large-scale surveys and most key future surveys in the next decade, including spectroscopy (SDSS-V, DESI, GALAH, APOGEE, LAMOST, JWST), astrometry (Gaia), photometry (DES, LSST, Euclid, WFIRST) and asteroseismology (TESS, PLATO).
 I am an "end-to-end" large survey-oriented scientist -- I develop novel machine learning methods to maximally harness information in the data, build theoretical models, and confront them with observation via statistical inference.